metno/weatherapi-docs/doc/sunrise/celestial.md

 ## Lunar crossings

-Due to the fact that the moon takes > 24 hours to complete a cycle on the sky, there are days (around the full moon) when the moon doesn't cross the meridian, in case the `high_moon` values will return null`.
+Due to the fact that a complete lunar cycle on the sky takes about 24 hours and 50 minutes, there are days (around the full moon) when the moon doesn't cross the meridian.
+In this case the `high_moon` values will return null`.
 Similar event will occur around the new moon (no crossing of antimeridian), as well as missing moonsets and moonrises.